Portuguese anti-austerity strike hits mostly transport

 Trains, metro services and many public offices shut down.
 But restaurants and shops opened as hard-up Portuguese who could not afford to miss a day at work opted to go by car, clogging many entry points to Lisbon with traffic jams.

-Strikes and protests over the tough terms of a 78 billion-euro bailout by the European Union and IMF obtained in 2011 have been mostly peaceful.
+Strikes and protests over the tough terms of a 78-billion-euro bailout by the European Union and IMF in 2011 have been mostly peaceful in Portugal, unlike the unrest in countries such as Greece, or more recently Brazil and Turkey.

-While the Portuguese are fed up with austerity and the sharpest tax rises in living memory, with unemployment at record levels near 18 percent and recession in its third year, they are more fearful of losing their jobs.
+The Portuguese are fed up with austerity and the sharpest tax rises in living memory this year but they are more fearful of losing their jobs with unemployment at record levels near 18 percent and three years of recession.

 “It’s simple - if I don’t work, I don’t eat.
 The government disgusts me, the austerity is stifling us, but protesting won’t feed my family,” said Augusto Nery, a 53-year-old electrician.